chartjs/Chart.js/docs/general/performance.md

 Line charts are able to do [automatic data decimation during draw](#automatic-data-decimation-during-draw), when certain conditions are met.
 You should still consider decimating data yourself before passing it in for maximum performance since the automatic decimation occurs late in the chart life cycle.

+## Time Scale

+Provide data that is unique, sorted, and consistent (i.e. each dataset / labels contain same index values) and set `normalizedData: true`

 ## Line Charts

 ### Disable Bezier Curves